tahoito/tahoito/README.md

 - Hello.
 My name is Taho.
-- I want live abroad and become a programmer in the future.🫶🏼
+- I want to live abroad and become a programmer in the future.🫶🏼
 - I learned python3,　SQL,　HTML/CSS,　Flask,　Django.
 - I like listening to music, especially kpop and English songs.🎧